 In the end, however, he was helpful in recommending this Morakniv Companion Fixed Blade Outdoor Knife.
 According to Joel, it’s a cheap, yet well made and highly effective knife, perfect for foraging.
 It’s inexpensive enough that it’s not a big deal if you misplace or lose it out in the field, yet still very sharp and durable.
 Plus, it feels good in your hand, and apparently that’s super important!

 Of course, if your friends and family love mushrooms but are worried about collecting them from the wild, you can always encourage then to grow their own oyster mushrooms at home with this Organic Mushroom Mini Farm from Back to the Roots.
 I’ve never tried this, but it sure looks like fun!

 I’m loving the mushroom coffees and hot cocoas from Four Sigmatic, and they make the perfect gift for mushroom lovers.
 They come in handy packets which is great for camping!

-And these children’s books by Joseph P. Anthony look like something I would love to read!
+And these children’s books by Joseph P. Anthony are super sweet!
+My toddler loves them.
 One is called The Dandelion Seed and the other is In a Nutshell, and both are about the life cycles of wild plants.
 What a great way to teach your young ones about the cycle of life.
 How cool is that?

 There are also several foraging guidebooks that I recommend that everyone have before they go out collecting.
 I own all of these and love them!